Subsite Page Title

 HR Business Partner (HRBP).
 This role takes a consultative role working in HR.
 HRBPs have multiple departments within the UT System assigned to them, provide resources and build relationships with focusing on the missions and objectives set forth by the organization.
 Your HR Business partner can assist you in understanding talent needs before they impact the department, help you create your position description and work with the compensation team to appropriately classify your position.
 More often than not, your HR Business Partner should be your first point of contact prior to recruiting, hiring and onboarding.

 HR Service Partner (HRSP).
-HRSPs are assigned to a specific department, similar to the HRBP structure.
-This group handles a variety of HR items including job postings, hires, benefits and general HR inquiries.
+The HRSP handles a variety of HR items including job postings, hires, benefits and general HR inquiries.
 HRSPs partner with HRBPs and other Subject Matter Experts within OHR to escalate inquiries or requests.

 Compensation Manager.
 Helps provide support in the form of compensation policy development and enforcement.
 Reviews the job duties for all positions.
 Creates classification framework and pay grades.
 Understands position leveling, equity issues amongst positions that are performing similar duties and has the ability to share market information that can impact your position structure and classification.